 Benefits of eProcurement

-eProcurement offers significant benefits for your organisation and the most common are listed below:
+eProcurement offers significant benefits for your organization and the most common are listed below:

-- Improved workflows for procurement – this enables end-user self-service and decentralisation with control through company-approved catalogues, and more frictionless processing of employee requisitions (the ordering of goods and services) and supplier payments
+- Improved workflows for procurement – this enables end-user self-service and decentralization with control through company-approved catalogs, and more frictionless processing of employee requisitions (the ordering of goods and services) and supplier payments

-- Visibility of your purchasing behaviours – eProcurement will give your organisation visibility into what it spends.
-This data is invaluable and will help you control things such as non-compliant (or maverick) spend, identify areas for consolidation of suppliers, or to leverage buying power to negotiate cost savings
+- Visibility of your purchasing behaviors – eProcurement will give your organization visibility into what it spends.
+This data is invaluable and will help you control things such as non-compliant (or maverick) spend , identify areas for consolidation of suppliers, or to leverage buying power to negotiate cost savings

 How does eProcurement work?